muratk3n/thirdwave/en/README.md

 Gross measures and other beliefs "trickle down" from academia to journos who repeat what they get from "upstream".
 Left unchecked such info can cause nonsense to become entrenched eg neophyte can conclude "mo ppl no mo problems".
-Esp need to watch for Tom Friedman like pop philos journo who fashion himself "thinker" but merely adapt at slappin catchy book titles on things trickling down from upstream.

-Anyone who is able to question the base assumptions of these measures, needs to do so.
+Esp watch Tom Friedman type glib jagoffs, pop philosop journo who fashion himself "thinker" but merely adapt at slapping catchy book titles on things trickling down from upstream.
+Then anyone who is able to question the base assumptions of the measures in research, needs to do so.
 Quash this shit at its source.

 ---